MichaelViuff/SDJ2/10 Singleton, Multiton and Strategy Pattern/README.md

 <blockquote>
   <details>
     <summary>Hints</summary>
-Turning the `ProjectGlossary` into a Singleton is straightforward.
+Turning the <code>ProjectGlossary</code> into a Singleton is trivial at this point.

-From there, we just need to create a `Map` of instances, and return instances from this map with the `getInstance(String key)` method.
+From there, we just need to create a <code>Map</code> of instances, and return instances from this map with the <code>getInstance(String key)</code> method.

-Our constructor for `Project` will also need to be updated, since it needs to specify which language we want to use for our `ProjectGlossary`.
+Our constructor for <code>Project</code> will also need to be updated, since it needs to specify which language we want to use for our <code>ProjectGlossary</code>.

 <details>
     <summary>Display solution...</summary>